A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

-(4)~On one hand, some literature (\cite{zhang2021validating,zhang2021why}) analyzes the reasons why LTH \cite{frankle2019lottery} is able to win.
-For example, \citet{zhang2021validating} exploit dynamical systems theory and inertial manifold to theoretically verify the validity of LTH. \citet{evci2022gradeint} observe that the success of LTH lies in effectively re-learning the original pruning solution they are derived. \citet{zhang2021why} pioneer to provide formal justification of the improved generalization of winning tickets observed from experimental results in LTH.
+(4)~On one hand, some literature (\cite{zhang2021validating,zhang2021why,paul2023unmasking}) analyzes the reasons why LTH \cite{frankle2019lottery} is able to win.
+For example, \citet{zhang2021validating} exploit dynamical systems theory and inertial manifold to theoretically verify the validity of LTH. \citet{evci2022gradeint} observe that the success of LTH lies in effectively re-learning the original pruning solution they are derived. \citet{zhang2021why} pioneer to provide a formal justification for the improved generalization of winning tickets observed in experimental results from LTH.

 (5)~On the other hand, some recent works (\cite{ma2021sanity,liu2021lottery,liu2019rethinking}) revisit and challenge the existence of LTH.
-For example, \citet{ma2021sanity} provide a more rigorous definition of LTH for precisely identifying winning tickets and find that whether and when the winning tickets can be identified highly replies on the training settings, such as learning rate, training epochs, and the architecture characteristics, like network capacities and residual connections.
+For example, \citet{ma2021sanity} provide a more rigorous definition of LTH for precisely identifying winning tickets and find that whether and when the winning tickets can be identified highly replies on the training settings, such as learning rate, training epochs, and architecture characteristics like network capacities and residual connections.
 It is more likely to find winning tickets by using a small learning rate or an insufficient number of training epochs.

 It is worth pointing out that in some works \cite{wang2022recent,sehwag2020hydra}, LTH \cite{frankle2019lottery} is classified as a PBT method.
-However, LTH selects masks based on a pretrained network, which does not conform to the definition of PBT that attempts pruning the initialized network before training.
+However, LTH selects masks based on a pre-trained network, which does not conform to the definition of PBT that attempts pruning the initialized network before training.
 Therefore, it is more reasonable to classify LTH as a PAT method.